Sir Tristram Beresford, 1st Baronet: Personal life

 He married firstly Anne Rowley, oldest daughter of John Rowley of Castleroe, County Londonderry, the first Mayor of Derry, and Mary Gage, and had by her a son and two daughters.
-After her death Beresford remarried Sarah Sackville, whose parents names are uncertain.
+After her death Beresford married Sarah Sackville, whose parents names are uncertain.
 By his second wife he had another three sons and three daughters.

 Beresford died on 18 January 1673 and was buried in Coleraine five days later.
 He was succeeded in the baronetcy by his oldest son Randal.